dortania/OpenCore-Post-Install/gpu-patching/intel-patching/busid.md

 03060800 00040000 C7030000
 ```

-Now let's parse it down to the BudID information, as this is what we will be patching:
+Now let's parse it down to the BusID information, as this is what we will be patching:

 ```
 [1] busId: 0x05, pipe: 9, type: 0x00000400, flags: 0x000003C7 - DP